 - Meanwhile, heat some olive oil in a pot and cook the aromatics (onion and garlic).
 Stir in sweet potato and seasonings.

-- Add broth and cooked squash and bring to a simmer until the sweet potato is cooked through.
+- Add broth and cooked squash.
+Cook until the sweet potato is cooked through.

-- Off the heat, stir in Greek yogurt and maple syrup (for a little sweetness).
+- Turn off the heat, then stir in Greek yogurt and maple syrup (for a little sweetness).

 - Use an immersion blender to blend that soup up.